Use of chemical weapons in the Syrian civil war: Incidents

 Investigation conducted by Dr. Tobias Schneider and Theresa Lutkefend of the GPPi research institute documented 336 confirmed attacks involving chemical weapons in Syria between 23 December 2012 and 18 January 2019.
-The study attributed 98% of the total chemical attacks to the Assad regime.
+The study concluded that 98% of the total chemical attacks were perpetrated by the Assad regime.
 Almost 90% of the attacks occurred after Ghouta chemical attack in August 2013.

 Reported chemical weapons attacks

 The table below lists the reported attacks and the main points.
 See the main articles for details.

 Investigations

 The UN mission to investigate alleged use of chemical weapons

 The United Nations Mission to Investigate Allegations of the Use of Chemical Weapons in the Syrian Arab Republic was a fact-finding mission to investigate possible use of chemical weapons in Syria.
 On 16 September 2013 the mission published a report with focus on the Ghouta attacks.
 On 12 December 2013, the UN mission delivered its final report.

 The UNHRC commission of inquiry

 The Independent International Commission of Inquiry on the Syrian Arab Republic was set up by the United Nations Human Rights Council (UNHRC) on 22 March 2011 to investigate human rights violations during the Syrian civil war.
 In its report dated 12 February 2014 they confirmed the use of sarin in the case of Khan Al-Assal (19 March 2013), Saraqib (29 April 2013) and Al-Ghouta (21 August 2013).
 The UNHRC commission also found that the sarin used in the Khan al-Asal attack bore "the same unique hallmarks" as the sarin used in the Ghouta attack and indicated that the perpetrators likely had access to chemicals from the Syrian Army's stockpile.

 In none of the incidents, however, was the commission's "evidentiary threshold" met in regards to identifying the perpetrators of the chemical attacks.

+A 2014 report by the UN enquiry commission stated that Syrian military forces perpetrated eight chemical attacks in April 2014: "Reasonable grounds exist to believe that chemical agents, likely chlorine, were used on Kafr Zeita, Al-Tamana’a and Tal Minnis in eight incidents within a 10-day period in April.
+There are also reasonable grounds to believe that those agents were dropped in barrel bombs from government helicopters flying overhead."

 In its report dated 13 August 2014 they accused Government forces of using chlorine gas in 8 incidents in Idlib and Hama governorates in April 2014.
-In March 2017, the Commission documented conclusive evidence that Syrian aircraft dropped “toxic industrial chemicals, including chlorine,” between 21 July and 22 December 22, during the final period of the Battle of Aleppo (2012–2016).
+In March 2017, the Commission documented conclusive evidence that Syrian aircraft dropped "toxic industrial chemicals, including chlorine," between 21 July and 22 December, during the final period of the Battle of Aleppo (2012–2016).

+Investigations launched by the UN's Independent International Commission of Inquiry on the Syrian Arab Republic concluded that the government of Bashar al-Assad carried out 33 chemical attacks between 2013 and September 2018.
+A further six attacks were documented by the Commission, but the perpetrators were not sufficiently identified.